rogeruiz/srht-writing/content/en/writing/labeling-code-blocks-in-hugo/index.md

 The great thing about writing in *Markdown* is that there are two convenient shortcuts for designating text to be `code`.
 To write an inline code block, you wrap text in a single backtick character on either side like the last word of the previous sentence.
-Then there's the multi-line code block that us created by wrapping lines in triple backtick characters.
-In this post, we'll be focusing exclusively on how to render these code blocks in *Hugo*.
+Then there's the multi-line code block that are created by wrapping lines in triple backtick characters.
+In this post, we'll be focusing exclusively on how to render these multi-line code blocks in *Hugo* with custom markup.

 ```sh
 echo "hello world"